 Since moving to Maine in 2008, David has performed with the Southern Maine Symphony Orchestra, the Mozart Mentors Orchestra, and the Colby Symphony Orchestra, and he has been featured as a soloist with such groups as Down East Singers, Bowdoin Chorus, Rachmaninoff Choir, Lincoln Festival Chorus, Sheepscot Valley Chorus, St. Cecilia Chamber Choir, Bach Festival Chorus, and Nativity Lutheran Church Chorus.

 Although classically trained, David enjoys exploring many genres and styles of music.
 In 2014, David appeared in a production of The Legend of Jim Cullen at Heartwood Theater in Damariscotta, Maine, a fully-staged dramatic musical written by Griff Braley with original Broadway-style music composed by Aaron Robinson.
-Several years later, David was also involved in a series of performances of David Lang's Little Match Girl Passion, which required him to sing and play various percussion instruments simultaneously.
+Several years later, David was also involved in a series of performances of David Lang's Little Match Girl Passion, requiring him to sing and play various percussion instruments simultaneously.